-In August 2014, the FASB issued ASU No. 2014-15 (ASC 205), Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
+In August 2014, the FASB issued ASU 2014-15 (ASC 205), Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
 The new standard provides guidance around management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 Early adoption is permitted.
 The adoption of this standard is not expected to have a material impact on its consolidated financial statements.

-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which affects any entity that either enters into contracts with customers to transfer goods and services or enters into contracts for the transfer of nonfinancial assets.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which affects any entity that either enters into contracts with customers to transfer goods and services or enters into contracts for the transfer of nonfinancial assets.
 ASU 2014-09 will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-In doing so, companies will need to use more judgment and make more estimates than under the currently effective guidance.
-These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
-In July 2015, the FASB approved a one-year deferral of the effective date of the standard with the issuance of by ASU 2015-14, Revenue from Contracts with Customers (ASC 606) Deferral of Effective Date.
-As a result, ASU 2014-09 will become effective for the Company in the first quarter of fiscal 2019 and can be adopted either retrospectively to each prior reporting period presented or as a cumulative effect adjustment as of the date of adoption.
-Early adoption is permitted but not before the original effective date of annual periods beginning after December 15, 2016.
-The Company is currently evaluating the impact of this guidance on its consolidated financial statements.
+The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services, and requires expanded qualitative and quantitative disclosures relating to the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers, including significant judgments and estimates used by management.